 Some business people and professionals unexpectedly and quickly find themselves caught in a business financial crisis that might cost them their personal assets.
 For example, a person who cuts lawns and repairs sprinklers incorrectly installs a sprinkler, causing a flood in the basement of a client, or a person who cuts people's hair incorrectly applies a hair dye, causing a burn on the client's skin.
 Each of these mistakes can lead to a lawsuit being filed by the client.
+A Colorado holding company can help shield your assets from lawsuits.

 In such a scenario, if the business owner operates the business in their own name, the client will sue the owner personally and the owner's personal assets, like their car or house, can be taken by a court to pay the client's damages.
 The best way to protect your personal assets is to keep them separate from business assets by forming a limited liability company (LLC) and operating the business as an LLC.